madhusdhnn/madhusdhnn/README.md

 Full Stack Developer
 --------------------

 I'm working as a Full Stack Developer for about 4 years and I have ample experience in developing many full-stack web applications, microservices that are based on both REST and GraphQL, using many tech stacks.
 My core experience is on developing web and cloud-native applications with AWS Services.
-I'm also mentor in currently working company.
+I hold Associate level of AWS Solutions Architect certificate.
 In my free time, I travel around many places.

 * 🌍  I'm based in Chennai, India
 * ✉️  You can contact me at [madhusdhnn.ms@gmail.com](mailto:madhusdhnn.ms@gmail.com)
-* 🧠  I'm currently learning AWS services for Solution Architect (Associate level)
+* 🧠  I'm currently learning AWS certification for Developer (Associate level)

 ### Skills